Russia & The Great Patriotic War 1941-1945

 CLICK THE LINK TO INDIVIDUAL LENINGRAD TRIP PAGE

-Flights are not included but internal Russian flights are very reasonably priced and we fly together.
+Flights are not included but internal Russian flights are very reasonably priced and we can suggest which ones to book.